-A power of attorney is a legal document that lets you give another person authority to act on your behalf.
-If you are giving someone the authority to act on your behalf, you are called the donor or grantor.
-If you are the person receiving the authority, you are called the attorney (even if you are not a lawyer).
+A power of attorney is a legal document that lets you give another person authority to act in financial matters on your behalf.
+If you let someone act on your behalf, you might hear someone call you the donor or grantor.
+The person receiving the authority is called the attorney (even if they aren’t a lawyer).
 Giving someone a power of attorney does not limit you from acting on your own behalf.
 You still have control of your financial affairs and are free to deal with your property, money, and investments.

-The law does not require you to prepare a Power of Attorney document.
-But it is a way for you to choose who will act for you if you are unable to do so.
-It has no legal effect after your death.
+You don’t have to give someone else power of attorney.
+But it is a way for you to choose who will act for you if you can’t act for yourself.

 Yes.
 If you give someone your power of attorney, you can still make your own decisions until you become unable to do so.